-Absolution, A Stonehenge Adventure Game by Nate Christensen
+Absolution, A Stonehenge Abstract Strategy Game by Nate Christensen

-I like cooperative games, especially "Shadows Over Camelot" by Serge Laget and Bruno Cathala, so I designed Absolution as a cooperative adventure with a Stonehenge theme.
-Similarly to "Shadows Over Camelot," I wanted Absolution to be difficult, but not impossible to win with the right strategy among the players.
-Many Stonehenge scholars can agree upon two points: It looks like some sort of astronomical clock, and people died there.
+I enjoy cooperative games with some hidden information, like "Shadows Over Camelot" by Serge Laget and Bruno Cathala, so I designed Absolution as a cooperative strategy game with a Stonehenge theme.
+Like most cooperative games, Absolution should be difficult, but not impossible to win with the right strategy among the players.
+Many Stonehenge scholars agree upon two points: It looks like some sort of astronomical clock, and people died there.
 In Absolution, the clock is ticking.
 Whether anyone dies tonight will be determined by you.
 Save the Druid!

 Number of players: 2–5

 Object of the game: You have one day and one night to save the Druid.
-You accomplish this by playing cards to slow the rate of his death march along the bluestones, and finally by having more pairs of disks on the inner ring than the outer ring at the end of Night.
+You accomplish this by playing cards to slow the rate of his death march along the bluestones, and finally by having more disks on the outer ring than the inner ring at the end of Night.

-If the Druid moves beyond the final bluestone at any point prior to the end of Night, the Druid is moved onto the altar and sacrificed.
+If the Druid would move beyond the final bluestone at any point prior to the end of Night, the Druid is moved onto the altar and sacrificed.

 Equipment: To play Absolution you will need the the board and the following components from Stonehenge: